HighCoordination/trueChart-Menubar4Sense/README.md

 ## Download and installation

 Here you will find the free trial version, which can be used directly in Qlik Sense®.
-The free trial version contains the full feature set of MENUBAR, but has as an addition a fix menubar element at the end which shows the logo and provides a link to the trueChart homepage (https://www.truechart.com/demos-products/menubar/).
+The free trial version contains the full feature set of MENUBAR, but has as an addition a fix MENUBAR element at the end which shows the logo and provides a link to the trueChart homepage (https://www.truechart.com/demos-products/menubar/).

 For information about the full licensing or trial version of the MENUBAR, please get in contact: info@highcoordination.de.